 Vehicles with overall body width greater than 96" are known as "wide bodies.
 Wide body vehicles are restricted to use on main highways in certain states.
-A vast majority of states allow 102" body width on all highways, but wide body width is not allowed on all federal highways in the United States.
-Your dealer may be able to furnish more specific information.
+A vast majority of states allows 102" body width on all highways, but wide body width is not allowed on all federal highways in the United States.
+Your dealer may be able to furnish information that is more specific.
 If you are concerned about vehicle width, we invite you to consider other fine Thor vehicles offered in the standard 96" width.